Chief Rabbi David Rosen, KSG, CBE

 Thereafter he was appointed Chief Rabbi of Ireland during which time he also served on the Academic Council of the Irish School of Ecumenics.
 He returned to Israel in 1985 to take up the appointment of Dean at the Sapir Center for Jewish Education and Culture in the Old City of Jerusalem and subsequently became Professor of Jewish Studies at the Jerusalem Center for Near Eastern Studies.
 At that time he also served as the Anti Defamation League’s Director of Interfaith Relations in Israel and as the ADL’s co-liaison to the Vatican.
 In 1997 he was appointed to the position of Director of the ADL Israel office.
 He assumed responsibility for the interfaith activities of the American Jewish Committee in the Spring of 2001 and he is based in Jerusalem.

-Rabbi Rosen married Sharon, nee Rothstein (Co-Director of the Jerusalem office of Search for Common Ground) in 1973; they have three daughters, two granddaughters and three grandsons.
+Rabbi Rosen married Sharon, nee Rothstein (Global Director of Religious Engagement, Search for Common Ground) in 1973; they have three daughters, three granddaughters and three grandsons.